From BR Bullpen

 He became a back-up in 1940 as manager Ossie Vitt went with younger players in the infield: 23-year-old Ken Keltner was the third baseman, 23-year-old Ray Mack played second, and 22-year-old Lou Boudreau was at short while 27-year-old Hal Trosky was at first.

-In the off-season Hale was traded to the Boston Red Sox, for whom he played 12 games before being taken off waivers by the 1941 Giants, who used him in 41 games.
-He was then sold to the minor-league Milwaukee team, and he played for them in 1942.
+In the off-season Hale was traded to the Boston Red Sox, for whom he played 12 games at the start of the 1941 season before being claimed off waivers by the New York Giants, who used him in 41 games.
+He was then sold to the minor-league Milwaukee Brewers team, and he played for them in 1942.

 Notable Achievements